 Trying to work out the best way to stay warm this winter?
-How would you like the old-world charm of a roaring fire, without the smoke or messy hearth?
-Don't have a chimney?
-No problem!
-It's time to take a look at an electric fireplace heater.
+How would you like the old-world charm of a fireplace, without the smoke or mess or even the need for a chimney?
+Then take a look at an electric fire, also known as a flame-effect heater.

 I'm sold!
 What do I need to look for?

 The most important features to look at are:

 Flame effect heaters come in a range of forms, including sleek modern metal boxes, old-style stove-like models and even full fireplaces complete with fake logs and a stone or timber frame and mantelpiece.
 Try to see the heater in action before you buy; you want to be happy with the look of the "flames" since this is the main reason for buying one of these heaters.

 These heaters usually offer a fairly simple range of controls – two heat settings and the ability to operate the flame effect without heating should be standard.
 Some have a remote control.

 Most models have a fan to distribute the warm air around the room, but should also be able to heat without the fan on, for a quieter operation.

 Some models also have a thermostat, which switches the heating elements on and off to maintain a target room temperature.

 For that extra level of ambience, some models also allow you to change the flame level to suit your mood.